joshjennings98/joshjennings98.github.io/src/markdown/blog/fsharp-neural-network.md

 # Understanding Neural Networks using F#

 In this post I will show off a small F# library that allows for the creation of scalable fully-connected neural networks.
-It was developed for and built entirely using F#.
 I will use it to explain how forward and back propagation work via code examples.
+I made this before I was a software engineer (so no tests...) and I did it to help me understand neural networks.
+Combining creating this library with [guides about backpropagation](https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/) helped me a lot with understanding neural networks and how they worked.

 ### Forward Propagation